krishna0119/Data-Cleaning-and-Preprocessing-task-1-/README.md

 /////////
-✅ Standardized column names to lowercase with underscores.
+- Standardized column names to lowercase with underscores.

-✅ Converted date fields to datetime format.
+- Converted date fields to datetime format.

-✅ Cleaned text fields (trimmed spaces, consistent casing).
+- Cleaned text fields (trimmed spaces, consistent casing).

-✅ Ensured proper data types for numerical and categorical columns.
+- Ensured proper data types for numerical and categorical columns.

-📁 Files Included
+///Files Included
 Task_1.ipynb: Jupyter notebook with all preprocessing code and explanations.

 cleaned_dataset_final.csv: The cleaned and processed dataset ready for use.